kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

+For DSR, yes, DSR can be disabled by passing `--enable-dsr=false` as a kube-proxy command line switch and restarting kube-proxy.

+FOr Overlay, no, overlay networking mode cannot be disabled on a per-node basis.
+All nodes in a cluster must use the same network type so it is not possible to switch between overlay and bridge networking on a per-node basis.

 ###### What happens if we reenable the feature if it was previously rolled back?

+For DSR, kube-proxy should resync HNS rules and start using DSR again.

 ###### Are there any tests for feature enablement/disablement?